All Episodes

 You know, all the supplies were there.

-It's pretty it's pretty spectacular.
+It's pretty hard.

-Of course, part of the well, part of the problem, of course, is the people are hurting and people are scared.
+Well, part of the problem, of course, is the people are hurting and people are scared.

 And I saw the president talk to one guy today who still has no electricity, and that's in a pretty urban area.

-And so being a local politician, she could say, Oh, I could take the blame, or I could blame somebody else.
+And so being a local politician, she could say, oh, I could take the blame or I could blame somebody else.

 And so instead of trying to help solve the problem, she tried to dump the blame on the president.

-There's an enormously difficult problem.
+It's an enormously difficult problem.

 Then those supplies were instantaneously brought in.

-You've got Lieutenant General Jeffrey Buchanan, U.S. Army North Commander, and Colonel Jim Marin, 165th Airlift Wing Commander, as of Wednesday of last week, they had 5,000 troops on the ground, and when they weren't able to get get through the some of the roads were unpassable, they started airlifting to the areas that most needed the help.
+And when they weren't able to get through, some of the roads were unpassable, they started airlifting to the areas that most needed the help.

 Yeah, and I think this will continue.

-I mean, all the infrastructure was knocked out, the electrical grid was was knocked out, everything that people needed, the island, the the vital infrastructure, uh the power grid, the water, the cell phone.
+Everything that people needed, the island, the vital infrastructure, the power grid, the water, the cell phone.

 Already they've been able to get more than half the residents now have running water.

-It's gonna obviously take a while for the electric grid to get back on track, but you know, I watched the reception the president got today, and it was unbelievable.
+But, you know, I watched the reception the president got today, and it was unbelievable.

 Everywhere he went, people were so thankful for what he had done, and clearly they recognized that there was a disparity between the words of a politician and what the president had actually accomplished.

-And we we tend to forget how really dependent we are on electricity and how much that is part of what defines civilization in the modern world.
+And we tend to forget how really dependent we are on electricity and how much that is part of what defines civilization in the modern world.

-And I think there's a warning here for the whole country that we should be hardening our electricity capabilities because we both have the danger of a man-made electromagnetic pulse attack like North Korea, and we have the danger of a natural solar attack such as happened in 1859.
+And I think there's a warning here for the whole country that we should be hardening our electricity capabilities because we both have the danger of a man-made electromagnetic pulse attack like North Korea.

-Now she and every other mayor and the governor were praising the president.
+Now, she and every other mayor and the governor were praising the president.

 I just want to play her comments and some of the applause for the president as well.